monimaanam/Modomics_Decoder/README.md

 Modomics_Decoder.py
 ----------------------------------------------------------------
 This script will take any copies unicode Modomics RNA sequence (from: https://genesilico.pl/modomics/sequences/) and annotate each modified position for easy viewing.
-Enter an RNA unicode sequence of interest (e.g., GGGGCUAU...) when prompted or through the command line interface.
+Enter an RNA unicode sequence of interest (e.g., GGGGCUAU...) when prompted or through the CLI.
 A second prompt can be called to display all nucleotide positions enumerated, highlighting modified base positions.

 Command Line Interface
 ----------------------------------------------------------------